Credit Card Icon

 Preventing Pterygium: Effective Strategies to Consider

 Avoiding this eye condition requires a proactive strategy to reduce exposure to its risk factors.
-We understand that taking steps for your eye health can feel overwhelming, but essential strategies can make a significant difference.
+We understand that taking steps for your safeguarding your eye health can feel overwhelming, but essential strategies can make a significant difference, including wearing high-quality UV-protective sunglasses.

-• Wearing high-quality UV-protective sunglasses and wide-brimmed hats when outdoors, especially in sunny conditions, is crucial.
+• Wearing wide-brimmed hats when outdoors, especially in sunny conditions, is crucial.

 • These protective measures are vital, as ultraviolet light is recognized as the main factor in the development of this eye condition.